 The CIAT&E Association sponsors a scholarship for Hamilton County 4-H’ers interested in pursuing a career in agriculture or an ag-related industry.
 Applicants must be 4-H'ers in their final year of eligibility.
 This is a one-time award to help with the expenses involved in post-secondary education or training.
 Number of awards and amount are variable.
 Application deadline is May 15.
 Click here for application.

 The Hamilton County 4-H Foundation recognizes outstanding Hamilton County 4-H youth each year.
 Amount and number awarded vary.
 Application deadline: January 25.
-Use the State 4-H Scholarship/Trip Application form to submit to Hamilton County.
+Use the State 4-H Foundation Senior Year Scholarship Demographic Form to submit to Hamilton County.

 The Hamilton County Choral Club (Silvernotes) offers one $500 award for a Hamilton County graduating senior pursuing further education with a major or minor in music.
 Application deadline: March 1.